weavephp/example-doublepass/README.md

 Back in the src/App.php file, the next method is `provideMiddlewarePipeline()`.
 This method is where we setup our Middleware pipelines (as you can see, the method is imaginatively named!).
 Middleware pipelines are arrays of either class instances, callables, closures or dispatch strings.
 We'll cover what dispatch strings are all about a bit later.
 Your App can, and often will, have multiple Middleware pipelines.
 The default pipeline, with a name of null, is the starting pipeline in all cases.
 Here, our default pipeline does nothing other than call the router.
 The other pipeline, called `uppercaseOwner` first calls the UppercaseOwner middleware, and then a class called Dispatch.
 We'll come back to this pipeline in a bit.

 The next, and last, method in the App class is `provideRouteConfiguration()`.
 This method isn't a Weave core method either.
 It's specific to our Router (Aura.Router).
 Different Routers are likely to have a similar method but with different parameters.
 This is where we set up routes for our router.
 See the docs for Aura.Router for details on how to configure it.
 Put simply, we configure a single GET route on '/' with an optional value we call `owner` that has a default value of `World`.
-The odd-looking `'uppercaseOwner|' .
-Controller\Hello::class . '->hello'` parameter is actually a string `'uppercaseOwner|\App\Controller\Hello->hello'` which is a dispatch string.
+The odd-looking `['uppercaseOwner|' , Controller\Hello::class . '->hello']` (which is also allowed to be a string such as `'uppercaseOwner|Controller\Hello::class . '->hello'`) is the dispatch chain.

-A dispatch string can refer to:
+A dispatch chain can refer to:
 * an invokable class: `\App\Wibble`
 * a static method on a class: `\App\Wibble::methodName`
 * a method on an instance of a class: `\App\Wibble->methodName`